 • Light and comfortable clothing – including long sleeved shirts and blouses.

 • Comfortable hiking shoes.

 • Hats, scarves, sunglasses and plenty of sunscreen.

 • Sleeping bag.

-Some tours will offer you the chance to rent some of these items though it can be worth double checking their availability before you travel.
+Several tours offer the chance to rent some of these items, though it can be worth double checking their availability before you travel.

 Written by the Egypt holidays team at TravelSupermarket.